Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Invariant Solutions of the CGLE and their Properties

-For instance, there may exist solutions of the {CGLE} satisfying \eqsp Note that \refEqn{additionalsym1} describes solutions fixed by a composition of the actions \refEqn{cglesym2} and \refEqn{cglesym1}, and gives $(2\pi / \lsym, \Lx / \lsym, 0)$ as one generator of a subgroup of $\cgleisotropy{A}$.
+Note that \refEqn{additionalsym1} describes solutions fixed by a composition of the actions \refEqn{cglesym2} and \refEqn{cglesym1}, and gives $(2\pi / \lsym, \Lx / \lsym, 0)$ as one generator of a subgroup of $\cgleisotropy{A}$.
 From \refEqn{additionalsym1} it is also clear that the absolute value of such a solution has spatial period of $\Lx / \lsym$.
-Furthermore, by substituting condition \refEqn{additionalsym1} into the Fourier series expansion \refEqn{eqn:xFseries} it follows that the Fourier coefficient functions $\am{m}(t)$ of a solution with symmetry \refEqn{additionalsym1} satisfy \eqsp
+Furthermore, by substituting condition \refEqn{additionalsym1} into the Fourier series expansion \refEqn{eqn:xFseries} it follows that the Fourier coefficient functions $\am{m}(t)$ of a solution with symmetry \refEqn{additionalsym1} satisfy

+Symmetries \refEqn{additionalsym2} and \refEqn{additionalsym3} describe solutions that are, respectively, even about $x = \ce$ or odd about $x = \co$ for some real numbers $\ce, \co$.
+(These solutions are fixed by a composition of the actions \refEqn{cglesym4}, \refEqn{cglesym2}, and \refEqn{cglesym1}.)
+From \refEqn{additionalsym2} and the periodic boundary condition \refEqn{eqn:cgle_bcs} it follows that a solution even about $x=\ce$ is also even about $x = \ce + \Lx/2$; similarly a solution odd about $x=\co$ is also odd about $x = \co + \Lx/2$.
+The Fourier coefficient functions $\am{m}(t)$ in \refEqn{eqn:xFseries} of a solution even about $x = \ce$ satisfy